maxsitt/insect-detect-docs/docs/software/pisetup.md

 For casual users the following steps are recommended, which will give you all necessary functions to test and deploy the DIY camera trap.
-For experienced users, who want to use the Raspberry Pi as remote development environment with the Remote - SSH extension, follow the steps in the info box.
+For experienced users, who want to use the Raspberry Pi as remote development environment, follow the steps in the info box.

 ??? info "Remote-SSH & Remote X11 extension configuration"